7.4 Engraving

-In the course of the Guild’s history, several artists and craftsmen have produced various techniques of printmaking, namely engraving, etching and lithography.
+In the course of the Guild’s history, several graphic artists and craftsmen, especially Philip Hagreen and Edward Holloway have used various techniques of printmaking, especially wood engraving, woodcuts and etching.
 This article tries to offer a brief guide as to what these involved.

 Wood engraving